Russia Arctic Military Base Opens, World War 3 About To Begin?

 “Support for our strategic nuclear forces to ensure their high military capability combined with growth of the military potential of the general forces will assure that [America and NATO] do not gain military superiority over our country,” General Gerasimov said.
 “Western countries are actively using new forms of aggression, combining military as well as non-military means.
 Political, economic and information methods are also being used.”

-The Russia Arctic military base complex may have not only military ramifications, but fiscal and geopolitical ones as well.
+The Russia Arctic military base complex may have not only military ramifications but fiscal and geopolitical ones as well.
 The Arctic military base may allow Russia to garner more control over international shipping along the Northern Sea Route, MSN reports.

 The oil and gas reserves in the Alexandra Land region are expected to soon be claimed by Moscow.
 Franz Josef Archipelago is located in the extreme northern region of Russia along the edge of its border.
 The oil and gas are estimated to be worth trillions of dollars.